WHAT ARE KILLIES

 - Goodeidae, with 2 subfamilies: Empetrichthyinae, oviparous and Goodeinae, viviparous, from North and Central America;

-- Pantanodontidae, oviparous, previously monotypic, from Eastern Africa including Madagascar;
+- Pantanodontidae, oviparous, previously monotypic, today with 4 extant genera, from Eastern Africa including Madagascar;

 - Poeciliidae, with 3 subfamilies, from North, Central and South America: Poeciliinae viviparous, Tomeurinae, oviparous, monotypic, Xenodexiinae, viviparous, monotypic);